-Share Our Selves Corporation (the "Clinic") was founded in 1970 and incorporated in the State of California as a community-based 501(c)(3) nonprofit corporation.
-The Clinic is the largest Community Health Center in Orange County to combine wrap-around social services with health care.
+Share Ourselves Corporation (the "Organization") was founded in 1970 and incorporated in the State of California as a community-based 501(c)(3) nonprofit corporation.
+The Organization is the largest Community Health Center in Orange County to combine wrap-around social services with health care.
 The focus is on providing safety net services to children, adults, and seniors.
-The Clinic provides comprehensive quality healthcare at several clinical sites located in Costa Mesa, Santa Ana, Mission Viejo, and Newport Beach.
-In June 2012, the Clinic received designation as a Federally Qualified Health Center ("FQHC").
+The Organization provides comprehensive quality healthcare at several clinical sites located in Costa Mesa, Santa Ana, Mission Viejo, and Newport Beach.
+In June 2012, the Organization received designation as a Federally Qualified Health Center ("FQHC").
 FQHCs are community-based health centers that provide high quality, comprehensive medical, dental, and behavioral health services to the Orange County Community.
-The Clinic also secured designation as the Health Care for the Homeless ("HCH") Program, section 330(h) of the Public Health Service Act.
+The Organization also secured designation as the Health Care for the Homeless ("HCH") Program, section 330(h) of the Public Health Service Act.
 The purpose of the HCH is to improve the status and outcome of care for homeless individuals and families by improving access to primary care and substance abuse services.

-The consolidated financial statements include the accounts of the Clinic and The Share Our Selves Foundation (collectively, "SOS").
+The consolidated financial statements include the accounts of the Organization and the Share Ourselves Foundation.

-SOS' mission is to provide care and assistance to those in need and act as advocates for systemic change.
-Its values of dignity, justice, service, and excellence are translated through every service offered at SOS.
-For more than 52 years, SOS has worked to make Orange County a happier, healthier and safer place for vulnerable people and families who call it home.
-As a nationally recognized, award-winning health center, SOS provides personalized care and assistance to more than 135,000 individuals each year.
-SOS offers a wide range of health and social services, and seasonal programs that focus on the person's mind, body and spirit to ensure at-risk families and homeless neighbors have the opportunity to live well through all of life's stages.
-SOS' growing network of care includes centers located in the communities of highest need, in order to provide the right treatment, at the right place, and at the right time.
-As SOS continues to grow and expand its services to assure comprehensive care is accessible to all those most at risk, it depends on its community to support its mission.
+The Organization's mission is to provide care and assistance to those in need and act as advocates for systemic change.
+Its values of dignity, justice, service, and excellence are translated through every service offered at the Organization.
+For more than 52 years, the Organization has worked to make Orange County a happier, healthier and safer place for vulnerable people and families who call it home.
+As a nationally recognized, award-winning health center, the Organization provides personalized care and assistance to more than 135,000 individuals each year.
+The Organization offers a wide range of health and social services, and seasonal programs that focus on the person's mind, body and spirit to ensure at-risk families and homeless neighbors have the opportunity to live well through all of life's stages.
+The Organization's growing network of care includes centers located in the communities of highest need, in order to provide the right treatment, at the right place, and at the right time.
+As the Organization continues to grow and expand its services to assure comprehensive care is accessible to all those most at risk, it depends on its community to support its mission.

-SOS Social Services - Safety Net of Care
+Share Ourselves Social Services - Safety Net of Care

-SOS Comprehensive Social Services Center and Food Pantry are located on its flagship Costa Mesa location and offer anyone in need with immediate and direct access to critical safety net services including food, financial aid, benefits enrollment, utilities assistance, case management, patient and client navigation, referrals, education, free legal assistance and tax preparation, homeless services, and much more.
+The Organization's Comprehensive Social Services Center and Food Pantry are located on its flagship Costa Mesa location and offer anyone in need with immediate and direct access to critical safety net services including food, financial aid, benefits enrollment, utilities assistance, case management, patient and client navigation, referrals, education, free legal assistance and tax preparation, homeless services, and much more.

-SOS Seasonal Programs
+Share Ourselves Seasonal Programs

-- SOS Adopt a Family Christmas Program In 2022, the 53rd Annual Adopt A Family event distributed thousands of Christmas toys, gifts and needed household items to 1,126 families and 5,664 individuals, identified by the local school district and community partners, in greatest need. - SOS Thanksgiving Food Distribution Program With food drive assistance from local businesses, schools and individuals, SOS was able to offer 1,605 turkey dinners in 2022. - SOS School Readiness Program In 2022 SOS packed and distributed over 2,000 new backpacks, filled with school supplies, to its most vulnerable student populations, helping them to be prepared and excited for the new school year.
+- Share Ourselves Adopt a Family Christmas Program In 2023, the 54th Annual Adopt A Family event distributed thousands of Christmas toys, gifts and needed household items to 1,161 families and 5,668 individuals, identified by the local school district and community partners, in greatest need. - Share Ourselves Thanksgiving Food Distribution Program With food drive assistance from local businesses, schools and individuals, the Organization was able to offer 1,150 turkey dinners in 2023. - Share Ourselves School Readiness Program In 2023, the Organization packed and distributed over 1,249 new backpacks, filled with school supplies, to its most vulnerable student populations, helping them to be prepared and excited for the new school year.

-The Share Our Selves Foundation's specific purpose is to support the mission of the Clinic, to provide quality primary health care to people in need.
+The Share Ourselves Foundation's specific purpose is to support the mission of the Organization, to provide quality primary health care to people in need.